Eloquent and meaningful quotes have inspired people since ancient times.

 If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.

 If you cannot get rid of the family skeleton, you may as well make it dance.

 Shaw seems to be expressing the value of viewing difficult family experiences as colorful, positive, and amusing.
-Along with the benefits of a positive outlook, humor also has been linked to positive counseling processes and outcomes (Vereen, Butler, & Williams et al., 2006).
+Along with the benefits of a positive outlook, humor has also been linked to positive counseling processes and outcomes (Vereen, Butler, Williams, Darg, & Downing, 2006).

-Read further regarding the Benefits of Counseling, for discussions on this topic.
+Read more about the Benefits of Counseling for discussions on this topic.

 It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all, in which case you have failed by default.